jondkent/sigstore-local-deployment/README.md

 ## Installation of requirements

 ### Linux packages
-Currently only RHEL/Fedora is supported.
+Currently only RHEL/Fedora is fully supported.
+MacOS support is in progress.

 The following packages are required:

 * mariadb-server
 * git